er1czz/HPC/README.md

 - Each manufactured automobile needs to be tested to ensure the safety and reliability.
 - Testing is a time-consuming process
 - Different cars have different configurations/features

 <b>Task</b>:
 - Optimizing the speed of testing system using a algorithmic approach

 <b>Action</b>:
 - Using regression models to identify key features that affect the testing time.

 <b>Results</b>:
-- Regression models were applied to analyze the correlation between features and testing time:
+- Regression models were applied to analyze the correlation between features and testing time

 <b>Takeaways</b>:
 - Key features were identified.
 Effort should be prioritized on optimizing those key features.
 - Top 3 features together require more than 40% time for testing, which are ID, X314, and X315.